-The threefold purpose of church discipline is glorify God by maintaining purity in the local church (1 Corinthians 5:6), to edify believers by deterring sin (1 Timothy 5:20), and to promote the spiritual welfare of the offending believer by calling him or her to return to a biblical standard of doctrine and conduct (Galatians 6:1).
+We teach that the threefold purpose of church discipline is to glorify God by maintaining purity in the local church (1 Corinthians 5:6), to edify believers by deterring sin (1Timothy 5:20), and to promote the spiritual welfare of the offending believer by calling him or her to return to a biblical standard of doctrine and conduct (Galatians 6:1).
 See article V.I.2 in the Constitution and Bylaws for the steps of carrying out the process.

-The church has two ordinances: water baptism (Matthew 28:19-20; Acts 8:38) and communion, or the Lord’s supper (1 Corinthians 11:20-26; Matthew 26:26-29).
+We teach that the Church has two ordinances: water baptism (Matthew 28:19-20; Acts 8:38) and communion, or the Lord’s supper (1 Corinthians 11:20-26; Matthew 26:26-29).
 Both water baptism and communion should be observed today in the local church by believers.

 Water baptism is for believers who have placed their faith in Christ.
-It is not a means of salvation or grace but is an act of obedience whereby a believer makes a public profession of faith in Jesus Christ (Acts 2:38, 41).
+It is not a means of salvation but is an act of obedience whereby a believer makes a public profession of faith in Jesus Christ (Acts 2:38, 41).
 Baptism symbolizes the inward reality of being united with Christ in His death, burial, and resurrection (Romans 6:3-6).
 Baptism is to be by immersion (Mark 1:10; John 3:23; Acts 8:39).

 Angels are created spirit beings (Exodus 20:11; Job 38:4-7; Colossians 1:16).
 Angels were created to worship God and minister to believers (Hebrews 1:14; Revelation 7:11-12).
 All angels were at one time holy but when Satan rebelled, a third of the angels fell with him (Revelation 12:3-4).
 Fallen angels are called demons or evil spirits and will be judged along with Satan and thrown into the lake of fire (Matthew 25:41; Revelation 20:10).

-Israel has a distinct and special future in God’s redemptive plan and the unconditional promises God made to the nation of Israel have not been nullified nor have they been transferred solely to the Church.
+We teach that Israel has a distinct and special future in God’s redemptive plan and the unconditional promises God made to the nation of Israel have not been nullified nor have they been transferred solely to the Church.
 The Abrahamic, Davidic, and New covenants will be fulfilled as promised to Israel (Genesis 15:1-21; 17:4-8, 13, 19; 22:18; 1 Chronicles 17:1- 15; Jeremiah 31:31-34; Romans 11).